 Any student who receives a grade of "F" in any course will receive Academic Warning.
 Students who are in the Academic Warning status will continue to receive warning letters at the end of each term until his/her academic performance improves.
-The Registrar and the Academic Department have the authority to place on probation any student who receives warning letters for three consecutive terms.
+The Academic Department VPs have the authority to place on probation any student who receives warning letters for three consecutive terms.